Education

 Health & Hope offer students the opportunity to pursue higher education.
 We look for individuals who carry a vision for using their education as a means for helping their communities.
 They are provided with accommodation, subsistence, mentoring and support towards educational fees.

-Thanks to the generosity of supporters, this project has supported 130 students from rural Chin State to undertake college and university education.
+Thanks to the generosity of supporters, this project has supported over 130 students from rural Chin State to undertake college and university education.
 Successful graduates from this project have returned to Myanmar over the last few years, some taking up work as civil servants and in the private sector.
 However, a number of graduates have returned to Chin state to work with Health & Hope Myanmar.
-Recently, these have included three doctors, three nurses, two teachers, and five graduates from the fields of business and science.
+These have included doctors, nurses, and graduates from the fields of business and science.

-We currently have 48 students being supported through their Year 11 & 12 studies, as well as students studying at university.
+We currently have 35 students being supported through their higher secondary studies, and a further 40 students studying at university.
 Intent on success, these students have overcome many challenges even to reach their colleges, including escaping war torn areas on foot.
 We believe these motivated and committed young people will have a powerful impact on their communities when they graduate.

 • Accommodation and living costs